Lindt8/ng-imager/docs/user/quickstart.md

 For a deeper dive into the design and physics, see [`docs/dev/architecture.md`](../dev/architecture.md) and the NOVO imaging primer PDF in the repository.

+---

+## 7. Inspect a single cone (`ng-inspect`)

+For debugging and educational purposes, `ngimager` ships with a small CLI tool that walks the full chain

+> cone → (u, v) pixels → hits

+for a single cone in an HDF5 output file.

+Once `ngimager` is installed (editable or normal install), you should have the `ng-inspect` entry point available:

+    ng-inspect --help

+### 7.1 Basic usage

+The minimal call is:

+    ng-inspect path/to/output.h5 --cone-index 42

+This:

+- Reads `path/to/output.h5`,
+- Looks up cone index `42` under `/cones/*`,
+- Follows `/cones/event_index` back to the source event in `/lm`,
+- Prints:
+    - cone geometry and incident energy,
+    - species and neutron recoil code,
+    - (for gamma cones) the stored gamma hit ordering from `/cones/gamma_hit_order`,
+    - the 2–3 hits used (from `/lm/hit_*`),
+    - and a summary of that cone’s pixel footprint on the imaging plane (if list-mode imaging was enabled).

+Example:

+    ng-inspect results/example_listmode.h5 --cone-index 42

+### 7.2 Selecting a cone by event or “imaged cone” index

+Instead of specifying a cone index directly, you can also start from an event index or an “imaged cone” index:

+    # Map an event index → cone index via /lm/event_cone_id
+    ng-inspect results/example_listmode.h5 --event-index 10

+    # Use an imaged-cone index (checked against /lm/event_imaged_cone_id
+    # when present)
+    ng-inspect results/example_listmode.h5 --imaged-cone-index 7

+Exactly one of `--cone-index`, `--event-index`, or `--imaged-cone-index` must be provided.

+### 7.3 Plotting the per-cone footprint

+With `run.list = true`, the HDF5 file contains the sparse cone→pixel
+mapping in `/lm/cone_pixel_indices`. `ng-inspect` can turn this into a simple `(v, u)` image and show it with Matplotlib:

+    ng-inspect results/example_listmode.h5 --cone-index 42 --plot

+This pops up a small `imshow` window where:

+- the axes are pixel indices `(u, v)` on the imaging plane, and
+- the colorbar shows counts per pixel (multiple entries for the same pixel are summed).

+If list-mode imaging was not enabled for a run (i.e. `run.list = false`, or the file was produced by an earlier pipeline stage that did not yet write pixel mappings), `ng-inspect` will still print the cone and hit information, but will report:

+> list-mode pixel data not available (no /lm/cone_pixel_indices).

+and `--plot` will produce a short message instead of a figure.

+---

+This tool doubles as live documentation: for anyone wanting to explore how to walk `/cones/event_index`, `/cones/gamma_hit_order`, `/lm/hit_*` and `/lm/cone_pixel_indices` programmatically, `ng-inspect` shows the full mapping in a concrete, reproducible way.